phax/as2-lib/README.md

   * com.helger.as2lib.exception - contains basic exception classes
   * com.helger.as2lib.message - contains the main message and MDN classes
   * com.helger.as2lib.params - generic code that allows for parameterization of certain message related configuration items
-  * com.helger.as2lib.partner - contains the partner, partnership and factory code
+  * com.helger.as2lib.partner - contains the partnership and factory code
+  * com.helger.as2lib.partner.xml - contains the XML based version of a partnership factory
   * com.helger.as2lib.processor - contains the basic building blocks for processing of messages
   * com.helger.as2lib.processor.module - contains the basic classes for "active" modules (modules that can be started and stopped)
   * com.helger.as2lib.processor.receiver - module for receiving messages
   * com.helger.as2lib.processor.receiver.net - module for receiving messages from Sockets
-  * com.helger.as2lib.processor.resender - module for re-sending messages
+  * com.helger.as2lib.processor.resender - modules for re-sending messages
   * com.helger.as2lib.processor.sender - module for sending messages
   * com.helger.as2lib.processor.storage - module for storing messages
   * com.helger.as2lib.util - contains utility classes used in several places in this library or in derived projects